 I have found supermarket bags are pretty good, I get clean ones that I get from the checkout but don’t put anything in and then cut them up and stretch then evenly on the perspex.
 I have also seen a suggestion of “diffusing plastic intended for film and photography lighting” but I don’t know where to get this.

 It is important to stretch the plastic to remove any lines, this is why I have pieces of sellotape with the ends folded over so it can be moved easily.
+It has become clear that having lots of pieces of sellotape around the edges makes a real difference to how smooth the film is:

 The results are not perfect, it depends a lot of the actual CD you are scanning: